jeppestaerk/alfred-show-network-info/readme.md

 ## Highlights

 - See own local-, public-, and gateway ip address.
-- Scan and list all local devices.
+- Scan and list all devices on local network.
 - Copy ip to clipboard.
 - Open ip in browser.
 - Connect to ip via ssh.